 As we reviewed above, training a SF to perform a single task is risky, especially for machine-learning SFs, as in this case scoring and virtual screening power can only be evaluated in a non self-consistent manner.
 Therefore, simultaneously optimizing the capacity of a SF to perform all three tasks could provide a way to outperform existing SFs, while possibly granting capabilities to adequately predict novel binding modes and ligand types which were scarce or not present in the training set.
 It is crucial to address memorization and overfitting in machine-learning SFs, both for training new SFs, as well as when using these functions for scoring and/or virtual screening rescoring.
 Although there have been recent advances, there is an unsatisfied need for high-quality, unbiased datasets for both training and evaluation of SFs.

-Novel groundbreaking results for diffusion methods such as AlphaFold 3 do not imply the obsolescence of empirical scoring functions, but rather an opportunity to enhance performance through the development of new methods that combine empirical and machine-learning approaches.
-These offer a promising solution to surpass current SF limitations while optimizing both generalizability and versatility, as well as the capacity to perform virtual screening using ultra large libraries.
+Novel groundbreaking results for diffusion methods such as AlphaFold 3 do not imply the obsolescence of empirical scoring functions, but rather an opportunity to enhance performance through the development of novel methods that combine empirical and machine-learning approaches.
+These offer a promising solution to possibly surpass current SF limitations while optimizing both generalizability and versatility, as well as the capacity to perform virtual screening using ultra large libraries.
 The success of future SF development lies in their ability to generalize across diverse protein families and ligand types, giving the best possible performance in real-world applications.

 7. Abbreviations: